The 2015-2018 Refugee Crisis

 However, by shifting further right on immigration, centre right parties may have opened up a ‘Pandora’s box’ and brought the ideology of the far-right into the political mainstream.
 Thus, we argue that a paradox may have taken place in twenty-first century European party politics.
 This strategy may benefit the centre right in the short-term, but conceivably aid the radical right more in the long-term.

-Dr James F. Downes is a Lecturer in Comparative Politics in the Department of Government and Public Administration at the Chinese University of Hong Kong.
+Dr James F. Downes is a Senior Fellow at CARR and Lecturer in Comparative Politics in the Department of Government and Public Administration at the Chinese University of Hong Kong.
 His profile can be found here.

 Co-Author: Matthew Loveless is a Jean Monnet Fellow at the European University Institute.
 He is also a Co-Director and Senior Research Fellow at the Center for Research and Social Progress.